Ex-WWU student gets probation for posting ‘lynch her’ about black student leader

 A former Western Washington University (WWU) student who posted “Let’s lynch her” in reference to a black student leader in November 2015 was sentenced Thursday to six months of probation.

-Under the plea agreement, Tysen Campbell, 20, of Granite Falls, won’t have a felony on his record if he stays out of trouble, according to The Bellingham Herald.
+Under the plea agreement, Tysen Campbell, 20, of Granite Falls, Snohomish County, won’t have a felony on his record if he stays out of trouble, according to The Bellingham Herald.

 The November 2015 hate-speech incident occurred shortly after student-government leaders talked about opening a discussion on whether the school’s mascot, a Viking, was inclusive.